Changissnz/why_western_minimalism/README.md

 checkpoints in this seemingly simple path: there is no other chance and complication is only possible after death.
 Minimalist forms hide little of what occurs/occurred and what can be seen, and that is a trait of loathing from the maxes, sinks that accepted a lot of mass to be of the upper extreme, when pars instead of endings are every time there is attempted resolution.

+There do come times for the necessity to maximize effect without the need to maximize any pinnacle or construct.
+Would this be considered maximalist?
+The mystics with their spirituality on one shoulder, gamblers with their notions of luck on the other shoulder, what should one do after attending church?
+Running on the success of someone else's luck, a rather perplexing notion for the philosophics of good being the final solution, of individual destiny, and of the forces kneeling down before one to use as they please until something does not feel right, something snapped, and all the good ran out.
+With maximalist expectations that prime people towards outlets as if they are sleepwalking, as an ending note, let us all ponder on why honest people make better servants and why aggressors make good first-movers.